Banana Bread French Toast

 So how do we make it even better?
 We dip it in eggs and milk, cook it to golden brown, and cover it with more sliced bananas, powdered sugar, and a drizzle of chocolate.
 Banana bread french toast.
 That’s how.

 We had friends come and stay with us for New Year’s Eve again this year, and this is what I served for brunch the next day before our annual Mummers Parade experience, along with mimosas (because… New Years).

-Seven weeks later, and I’m still dreaming about this french toast.
-And I don’t even particularly like french toast.
+Seven weeks later, I’m still dreaming about this French toast.
+And I don’t even particularly like French toast.
 In other words, it’s awesome, and you should make it right now.
 Or at least this weekend.

 How to Make Perfect French Toast

-Before I get into the recipe, let’s talk french toast for a second.
-I think one of the reasons I don’t really enjoy french toast is because it’s often way too dry or way too soggy — it’s so hard to find that perfect middle ground.
+Before I get into the recipe itself, let’s talk French toast for a second.
+I think one of the reasons I don’t really enjoy French toast is because it’s often way too dry or way too soggy — it’s so hard to find that perfect middle ground.